As amended by the Board of Directors

 Independent Directors.
 A substantial majority of the Board will consist of directors whom the Board has determined to be independent.
 In general, an independent director must have no material relationship with ExxonMobil, directly or indirectly, except as a director.
 The Board will determine independence on the basis of the standards specified in the corporate governance rules of the New York Stock Exchange; the categorical standards established under the Corporation's Guidelines for Review of Related Person Transactions; and other facts and circumstances the Board considers relevant.

 Election of Directors.
 All directors will stand for election at the annual meeting of shareholders.
-In any non-contested election of directors, any director nominee who receives a greater number of votes 'withheld' from his or her election than votes 'for' such election shall tender his or her resignation.
+In any non-contested election of directors, any director nominee standing for re-election who receives a greater number of votes "against" his or her election than votes "for" such election, not counting abstentions, shall tender his or her resignation.
 Within 90 days after certification of the election results the Board of Directors will decide, through a process managed by the Board Affairs Committee and excluding the nominee in question, whether to accept the resignation.
 Absent a compelling reason for the director to remain on the Board, the Board shall accept the resignation.
 The Board will promptly disclose its decision and, if applicable, the reasons for rejecting the tendered resignation, on Form 8-K filed with the Securities and Exchange Commission.
+If a director’s resignation is accepted by the Board, the Board may fill any resulting vacancy, reduce the size of the Board, or take other appropriate action in accordance with applicable law and the provisions of ExxonMobil’s Certificate of Incorporation and By-laws.

 Chairman and CEO.
 At this time, the Board believes it is appropriate and efficient for ExxonMobil's Chief Executive Officer (CEO) also to serve as Chairman of the Board.
 However, the Board retains the authority to separate those functions if it deems such action appropriate in the future.